GoC-Spending/contracts-data-web/content/department/cas-satj.markdown

 <script src="/rmarkdown-libs/crosstalk/js/crosstalk.min.js"></script>

 {{< entity_summary >}}
-Courts Administration Service spent an estimated \$22.1M in 2021-2022 on contracts.
+Courts Administration Service spent an estimated **\$22.1M in 2021-2022** on contracts.

+Across 1,196 contracts active since the start of the 2017-2018 fiscal year, 145 have at least one amendment (12%).
+Of contracts with amendments, the average increase in dollar value was 103% and the average number of amendments was 1.34.
+Cumulatively these amendments represent an increase of \$11.5M over the original contract values.

+The average contract duration was 0.85 years, and the average contract value (not including contracts under \$10k) was \$84.8K.
+The longest contract was 9.72 years.
+The largest contract by value (including amendments) was \$1.8M.

 {{< /entity_summary >}}

 ## Vendors